hyperledger/fabric-sdk-node/README.md

 * index.js is the top-level module that provides the main API surface into the HFC package.
 It's mainly a collection of convenient methods.
 * The main top-level class is **Chain**.
 It is the client's view of a blockchain network.
 HFC allows you to interact with multiple chains.
 Each chain object can be configured with a different member service or share a common member service, depending on how the target blockchain networks are set up.
 Each chain object has a _KeyValueStore_ to store private keys and certificates for authenticated users.
 Each chain object can be configured with an ordering service, to which HFC connects to send transactions for consensus and committing to the ledger.
 * The **KeyValueStore** is a very simple interface which HFC uses to store and retrieve all persistent data.
 This data includes private keys, so it is very important to keep this storage secure.
 The default implementation is a simple file-based version found in the _FileKeyValueStore_ class.
-* The **MemberServices** interface provides security and identity related features such as user registration and enrollment, transaction certificate issuance.
+* The **FabricCAClientImpl** class provides security and identity related features such as user registration and enrollment, transaction certificate issuance.
 The Hyperledger Fabric has a built-in implementation that issues _ECerts_ (enrollment certificates) and _TCerts_ (transaction certificates).
 ECerts are for enrollment identity and TCerts are for transactions.
-* The **Member** class represents an end user who transacts on the chain.
-From the Member class, you can _register_ and _enroll_ users.
-This class interacts with the MemberServices object.
-You can also deploy, query, and invoke chaincode from this class, which interact with the _Peer_ objects.
+* The **User** class represents an end user who transacts on the chain.
+The user object must have a valid enrollment configured in order to properly sign transaction requests.
+The enrollment materials can either be obtained from enrolling with fabric-ca or loaded from an MSP configuration directory.
 * The **EventHub** class encapsulates the interaction with the network peers' event streams.

 ### Pluggability